 Dogs are wonderful additions to any family, including the lively and excitable Jack Russell Terrier.
+They’re the best companions for active owners and families.
 But before you bring one home, shedding can be a concern for those that are extra sensitive to dogs.

 So, do Jack Russell Terriers shed?
 Thanks to their double coats, the Jack Russell tends to shed at a moderate pace throughout the year.
 However, Jack Russell Terriers may shed heavily as their coats adjust to the weather during spring and fall.
 Even so, the petite size of these terriers will produce very little actual shed hair.

 Jack Russell Terriers aren’t hypoallergenic dogs by any stretch.
+In fact, they’re quite the opposite.
 Nonetheless with a little attention and care, you’ll be able to minimize shedding in Jack Russells.
 Read on to learn why they shed so much and how to deal with it.

 RECOMMENDED: 57 Best Hypoallergenic Dogs